Victor-369/KataMarsRoverMission/README.md

 possible point, aborts the sequence and reports the obstacle.

 ### Take into account
-- Rovers are expensive, make sure the software works as expected.
+- Rovers are expensive; make sure the software works as expected.

 <br>
 <br>